apd-ypuranik/primo-optimizer/docs/binder.rst

 * The Binder environment is automatically deleted after 10 minutes of inactivity.
 To avoid lost work, please download your work locally on a periodic basis.

 Please reach out to the NETL team (primo@netl.doe.gov) for any questions or concerns.
-We remain committed to helping states implement MERP in any way we can.
+We remain committed to helping states implement the MERP in any way we can.

 Steps to use PRIMO on Binder
 ----------------------------